erisahasani/erisahasani.github.io/cv.md

 Aug.
 2021 - present
 :   *University of Texas at Austin* (Austin, TX)

-    PhD Candidate in Mathematicas (expected graduation: May 2026) \
+    PhD Candidate in Mathematics (expected graduation: May 2026) \
     Research focus: PDEs in operator learning and non-local operators.

 Jan.
 2020- May 2021